the wandering chick

 It was a good time to go.

-On the previous Lake Powell page, I included pictures of Lee's Ferry, about a 45-minute drive from Page in the general direction of the Grand Canyon's north rim. .
-I went back to there on this trip, but also spent time in the area of the Paria Canyon and Vermillion Cliffs.
+On the previous Lake Powell page, I included pictures of Lee's Ferry, about a 45-minute drive from Page in the general direction of the Grand Canyon's north rim.
+I went back to there on this trip, but also spent time in the area of the Paria Canyon and Vermilion Cliffs.
 So, I have a separate page for that area that can be reached from the Arizona home page and from a link at the bottom of this page.

 the beagle